Wanted! Representing numbers to 100

 - While this file is 8 1/2 x 11, we printed them on 11 x 17 paper.
 It gave the kids more room for their work and looked better when we put them up.
-Look for the Ledger setting in your print properties and stretch it to fit.
+Look for the 11 x 17 or Ledger setting in your print properties and stretch it to fit.
+You can also find instructions online.

 - The children self-selected their numbers.
 This provided built-in differentiation.

-- We put a little paper flap over the My Number Is… in the center of the poster when we displayed them, making the display interactive.
+- We put a little paper flap over the My Number Is… at the top of the poster when we displayed them, making the display interactive.

 Click here to grab yours!